BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

 //Create const for "Other" SCHEMA (this could be used for appending data ("blog comments") associated with the Primary and Secondary schemas)
 //schemaName equals mongoose Schema ({schemaObject})
 //Within schemaObject specify fieldName: {type: <type>, required: true/false/'do not include'}
-//Example: fieldName: {type: String}, fieldName2: {type: String, required: true}, fieldName3: {type: Array}, include nested field
+//Example: fieldName: {type: String}, fieldName2: {type: String, required: true}, fieldName3: {type: Array}, use nested field/s names if schema for nested items

 //Create const for the "Secondary" SCHEMA (This could be a collection of user data that can be referenced against the primary schema ONE-to-MANY)
 //schemaName equals mongoose Schema ({schemaObject})